matthieugomez/statar/README.md

 # join
 The package adds a wrapper for data.table merge functions based on SQL join.
 Possible types are : left, right, inner, outer,  semi and anti.
 As in Stata,
+- the option "check"  checks there are no duplicates in the master or using data.tables
 - the option "gen" specifies the name of a new variable that identifies non matched and matched rows
-- the option "check"  checks there are no duplicates in the master or using data.tables.

 ````R
 x <- data.table(a = rep(1:2, each = 3), b=1:6)